Numeral system: Main numeral systems

 The most commonly used system of numerals is decimal.
 Indian mathematicians are credited with developing the integer version, the Hindu–Arabic numeral system.
 Aryabhata of Kusumapura developed the place-value notation in the 5th century and a century later Brahmagupta introduced the symbol for zero.
 The system slowly spread to other surrounding regions like Arabia due to their commercial and military activities with India.
-Middle-Eastern mathematicians extended the system to include negative powers of 10 (fractions), as recorded in a treatise by Syrian mathematician Abu'l-Hasan al-Uqlidisi in 952–953, and the decimal point notation was introduced by Sind ibn Ali, who also wrote the earliest treatise on Arabic numerals.
+Middle-Eastern mathematicians extended the system to include negative powers of 10, or fractions, as recorded in a treatise by Syrian mathematician Abu'l-Hasan al-Uqlidisi in 952–953, and the decimal point notation was introduced by Sind ibn Ali, who also wrote the earliest treatise on Arabic numerals.
 The Hindu–Arabic numeral system then spread to Europe due to merchants trading, and the digits used in Europe are called Arabic numerals, as they learned them from the Arabs.

 The simplest numeral system is the unary numeral system, in which every natural number is represented by a corresponding number of symbols.
 If the symbol / is chosen, for example, then the number seven would be represented by ///////.
 Tally marks represent one such system still in common use.
-The unary system is only useful for small numbers, although it plays an important role in theoretical computer science.
+The unary system is typically reserved for small numbers, although it plays an important role in theoretical computer science.
 Elias gamma coding, which is commonly used in data compression, expresses arbitrarily sized numbers by using unary to indicate the length of a binary numeral.

 The unary notation can be abbreviated by introducing different symbols for certain new values.
-Very commonly, these values are powers of 10; so for instance, if / stands for one, − for ten and + for 100, then the number 304 can be compactly represented as +++ //// and the number 123 as + − − /// without any need for zero.
+Very commonly, these values are powers of 10; so for instance, if / stands for one, − for ten and + for 100, then the number 304 can be compactly represented as +++ //// and the number 123 as + − − /// without using a zero.
 This is called sign-value notation.
 The ancient Egyptian numeral system was of this type, and the Roman numeral system was a modification of this idea.